 The average attention span of humans has declined to 8 seconds.
 Is that enough to communicate everything you want, especially as a fashion eCommerce retailer?
 There are many factors to cover – material, design, collection, etc.

-Hence, to boost conversions and encourage repeat business, websites must offer omnichannel, personalized experiences, create exciting and pertinent content, and provide frictionless checkout.
+Hence, to boost conversions and encourage repeat business, websites must offer omnichannel, personalized experiences, create exciting and pertinent content, and provide frictionless checkout for the target audience.

 3. Jostling With Platforms like TikTok to Build a Loyal User Base

 Social media has around 4.70 billion active users.
 Over the past ten years, the user base has increased by 12%.
-Since last year, social media has gained 1 million new members daily.
+Since last year, these digital platforms has gained 1 million new members daily.
 The typical user spends about 2.5 hours on social media.

 Legacy brands find it challenging to grow their customer base and compete with digital-native brands, which are incredibly common on these platforms.